Wadjet: The Cobra Goddess of Ancient Egypt

 Nekhbet the Vulture and Wadjet the cobra snake in the crown of king Tut - Key Roles and Divine Responsibilities

 Wadjet’s association with the cobra is very important.
 The Egyptians saw the cobra as a powerful protector.
 They believed it could strike down enemies with venom.
 This image solidified Wadjet’s role as a divine guardian.
-She was often called “Lady of the Flame” due to her protective, fiery nature.
+She is “Lady of the Flame” due to her protective, fiery nature.

 The Unification of Egypt: Wadjet and the “Two Ladies”